 No company can guarantee that the same Care Provider will always be available.
 However, we find that most Care Providers are looking for repeated caregiving assignments, and are happy to commit to a great family.
 It is our goal to promote positive caregiving relationships, to ensure that care is as consistent as possible for our clients.

-What tasks do I need to complete each week for CareGivers?
+What tasks do I need to complete each week for CareGivers.com?

 Your only responsibility is to communicate with your Care Provider to ensure a strong caregiving relationship.
-We encourage you to view the weekly statement that we send out, but you are not required to submit or keep track of anything.
+We encourage you to view the weekly statement that we send out to verify accuracy for billing, but you are not required to submit or keep track of anything.